-If you purchase common stock in this offering, your interest will be diluted immediately to the extent of the difference between the assumed offering price of \$\ per share and the net tangible book value per share of our common stock immediately upon the consummation of this offering.
+If you purchase common stock in this offering, your interest will be diluted immediately to the extent of the difference between the assumed initial public offering price of \$ per share and the net tangible book value per share of our common stock immediately upon the consummation of this offering.

-Our net tangible book value as of September 30, 2022, was \$12.33 million, or \$1.13 per share.
+The net tangible book value of our common stock as of December 31, 2021, was \$9.18 million, or \$1.21 per share.
 Net tangible book value per share of our common stock represents our total tangible assets (total assets less intangible assets) less total liabilities divided by the number of shares of common stock outstanding as of that date.

 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of shares of common stock in this offering at an assumed offering price of \$ per share, and after deducting underwriters' commissions and estimated offering expenses, our as adjusted net tangible book value as of September 30, 2022, would have been \$ million, or \$ per share.
+After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting underwriters' commissions and estimated offering expenses, our as adjusted net tangible book value as of December 31, 2021, would have been \$ million, or \$ per share.
 This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of securities in this offering, as illustrated in the following table:

-Offering price per share \$ Net tangible book value per share as of September 30, 2022 \$ 1.13 Increase in net tangible book value per share attributable to new investors \$ As adjusted net tangible book value per share as of September 30, 2022, after giving effect to the offering \$ \$ Dilution per share to new investors in the offering \$
+Assumed initial public offering price per share \$ Net tangible book value per share as of December 31, 2021 \$ 1.21 Increase in net tangible book value per share attributable to new investors \$ As adjusted net tangible book value per share as of December 31, 2021, after giving effect to the offering \$ Dilution per share to new investors in the offering \$ -